 In regard of Women’s Equality Day (26th August), the discussion on the particular subjects like gender equality, anti-women laws are very common.
 I’m not an exception and being a woman I also think, this topic should be discussed until all the proposed “women's equality laws” get legal permission all around the world.
 Let's throw some light on the topic.

 Gender equality is an essential part of human rights.
 It’s the first and foremost part of a fundamental principle to secure the entire society and culture.
-Gender equality, in policies, laws, services, families, communities, societies so on.
+Gender equality, signifies equal rights and opportunities and treatments for men and women in policies, laws, services, families, communities, societies so on.